umairqadir97/news-aggregator-with-fastapi/README.md

 1. get list of registered APIs
 2. Loop over APIs
-3. Make JSON pbject of configurations for each API
+3. Make JSON object of configurations for each API
 4. Write JSON parsers for each API
 5. Combine result in uniform format to display
 6. return results